terasky-int/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution/AWS SAA-03 Solution.md

 B. Create an analysis in Amazon QuickSight.
 Connect all the data sources and create new datasets.
 Publish dashboards to visualize the data.
 Share the dashboards with the appropriate users and groups

-using Amazon QuickSight, which is a business intelligence tool provided by AWS for data visualization and reporting.
+- Using Amazon QuickSight, which is a business intelligence tool provided by AWS for data visualization and reporting.
 With this option, you can connect all the data sources within the data lake, including Amazon S3 and Amazon RDS for PostgreSQL.
 You can create datasets within QuickSight that pull data from these sources.
 --------------------------------------------------------------------

 17] A company is implementing a new business application.
 The application runs on two Amazon EC2 instances and uses an Amazon S3 bucket for document storage.
 A solutions architect needs to ensure that the EC2 instances can access the S3 bucket.